r-ushil/aca-notes/Non-Blocking Caches.md

 - MSHR - MIss Status / Handler Registers
 	- Each entry in this queue keeps track of the status of outstanding memory requests to one complete memory line (register full/empty bits)
 	- Knows when to stall
+	- Important to know where a cache miss return should go, because of OoO

 ### Hit Under Miss